wiriyath/wiriyath.github.io/_pages/cv.md

 Honors and Awards
 ======
+2025 	Selected as a representative from Thailand to attend the Young Leaders Program at STS forum 2025 - the 22nd Annual meeting, Japan
-2023  PhD Dissertation Award from National Research Council, Thailand \
+2025	Young researcher award from Mahasarakham University, Thailand 2023  PhD Dissertation Award from National Research Council, Thailand \
 2022	Selected as a representative from Thailand to attend the 71st Lindau Nobel Laureate Meeting, Germany \
 2021	Selected as a representative from Thailand to attend the 70th online Lindau Nobel Meeting  \